How to Answer Job Interview Questions

 A – Action

-Describe the action you took to address the situation.
+Describe the action you took to overcome the obstacle.

 Example: “I decided to meet with the student in private and explained the frustration of other team members, then asked him if there was anything I could do to help.
 He said he was preoccupied with another course, so I found him some help with that course.”